 But let’s see how this central SEO tool evolves over the coming months.

-In the meantime, take a look at how you can optimise your site’s mobile experience with Google Search Console with our handy guide.
+In the meantime, you can find out how to integrate Google Search Console data into your crawls with DeepCrawl with our handy guide.